Holiday Pay Laws: Everything You Need to Know

 Employers are required to provide reasonable accommodations to those wishing to take time off for religious practices.
 However, the exception would be if the employer can show that providing such an accommodation would create undue hardship to the company.
 For this reason, employers often provide a floating holiday in additional to those regularly scheduled holidays.
 This provides that employees can choose to take an additional day off for any reason, including a religious observance.
 Be mindful that most employers require the floating holiday to be taken before year-end.

 If you need help learning more about holiday pay laws, and your rights and responsibilities as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.